Tell City, Indiana: Steamboat Tell City

 The steamboat Tell City was built in 1889 and named after Tell City.
 It was used to carry passengers and freight on the Ohio River until it sank on April 6, 1917, in Little Hocking, Ohio.
 The pilothouse survived the sinking and is the oldest remaining steamboat pilothouse, located at the Ohio River Museum in Marietta, Ohio.

 Geography

 According to the 2010 census, Tell City has a total area of 4.635 sqmi, of which 4.53 sqmi (or 97.73%) is land and 0.105 sqmi (or 2.27%) is water.

+Climate

+The climate is on the far northern reaches of the humid subtropical (Cfa) zone, and closely borders a hot-summer humid continental (Dfa) climate.